bleasp/task/README.md

 - Requires manual approval
 - Uses release tag as image tag

-Since this a simple project, I decided to have separate .tfvars files for the environments and use them by running `terraform apply -var-file=<file>`.
-But it was also possible to have workspaces or different tfstates.
+Since this a simple project, I decided to have separate .tfvars files for the environments with modules and use them by running `terraform apply -var-file=<file>`.

 Both sharing the ACR and tfstate file.

+📝 A better way would be to have workspaces or different tfstates.

 ## Infrastructure
 With Terraform I provisioned: